awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 1. Select the custom Maintenance Windows service role you created from the **Role name** list\.

 1. On the **Permissions** tab, verify that either the `AmazonSSMMaintenanceWindowRole` policy is listed or there is a comparable policy that gives maintenance windows permission to the Systems Manager API\.
-If it is not, choose **Attach policies** to attach it\.
+If it is not, choose **Add permissions, Attach policies** to attach it\.

-1. Choose **Add inline policy**\.
+1. Choose **Add permissions, Create inline policy**\.

 1. Choose the **Visual editor** tab\.